aiven/devportal/docs/products/kafka/howto/connect-with-python.rst

      #.
 Select **SASL** as the **Authentication Method**
      #.
 Next to *CA Certificate*, click **Download** and save the ``ca.pem`` file

+Note that the *CA Certificate* ``ca.pem`` file has the same contents by either route.

+Alternatively, you can use the `Aiven command line tool <https://developer.aiven.io/docs/tools/cli.html>`_ to download the files.
+See the documentation for `avn service user-creds-download <https://developer.aiven.io/docs/tools/cli/service/user.html#avn-service-user-creds-download>`_

 In the examples, we just show the name of the file, but in actual use, the full path should be used.

 Variables
 ---------

 These are the placeholders you will need to replace in the code samples.
-The values are from the *Connection information* on the service overview page.
+The values are from the ``Connection information`` on the service overview page.

 If you are using SSL (remember to choose **Client Certificate** if **Authentication Method** is shown):